Skip to main content

 This page describes how to use and manage IAM roles for Anyscale clouds deployed on Amazon Elastic Kubernetes Service (EKS).

 The Anyscale control plane interacts with EKS service accounts through the Anyscale operator.
-You must configure how EKS service accounts map to IAM permissions to control access to resources in your AWS account.
-See the following AWS documentation for supported methods:
+You manage all identity and access management (IAM) for Anyscale workloads on EKS through Kubernetes service accounts that map to AWS IAM roles.

-You annotate your EKS service account to add a trust relationship with the IAM role.
-This annotation provides nodes in your Anyscale cluster access to resources in your cloud provider account, such as the default S3 bucket configured during your cloud deployment.
+You annotate EKS service accounts to add a trust relationship with an IAM role.
+This annotation provides Ray nodes in your Anyscale cluster access to resources in your AWS account, such as the default S3 bucket configured during your cloud deployment.

 View cluster service account and IAM role